stefaanc/stefaanc.github.io/_posts/2020-02-15-the-terraform-resource-lifecycle.md

 I recently started working on Terraform Provider plugins, but there doesn't seem to be much information about plugin-development out there on the internet.
 So I decided to collect some of my experience in a couple of posts.

 The Terraform resource lifecycle is based on [the CRUD methods: Create, Read, Update and Delete](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 The minimum set of methods a provider needs to implement for a resource is: `Create`, `Read` and `Delete`.
 The `Update` method is optional.
 And for resources where a `Read` is expensive, one can also add an `Exists` method.

+The Terraform data-source lifecycle only requires the `Read`-method.
+I didn't explicitly check if it can also use the `Exists`-method, but I assume so.

 <br/>